-Shifting the focus to an analysis of occurrences from a spatial perspective to verify how occurrences are distributed throughout the city of Lisbon, heatmaps were created for the six types of occurrences that most affect buildings in the city of Lisbon.
-Figure 5 shows the spatial distribution of collapses and floods.
+Shifting the focus to an analysis of occurrences from a spatial perspective to verify how occurrences are distributed throughout the cities of Lisbon, heatmaps were created for the six types of occurrences that most affect buildings in the city of Lisbon.
+Fig. 5 shows the spatial distribution of collapses and floods.

 Fig. 5.
 Spatial distribution of the occurrences.
-Figure A shows the spatial distribution of Collapses and figure B shows spatial distribution of Floods, concentration of points in the central zone of the city, which means that collapses affect mainly parishes in the central area of the city, such as Arroios, Santo António, São Vicente, Misericórdia, Campolide, Avenidas Novas, Penha de França, and areas of the Historical Center of Lisbon.
+Figure A shows the temporal distribution of Collapses and figure B shows spatial distribution of Floods,

+From the heatmaps presented above it is possible to infer that the occurrences related to collapses, which is the type of events that most affects the city of Lisbon, have a higher concentration of points in the central zone of the city, which means that collapses affect mainly parishes in the central area of the city, such as Arroios, Santo António, São Vicente, Misericórdia, Campolide, Avenidas Novas, Penha de França, and areas of the Historical Center of Lisbon.

 The occurrences referring to floods, similarly to collapses, have a higher concentration in the downtown area of the city with the difference that this type of occurrence also happens with high incidence in the northwestern part of the city, namely the parishes of Benfica and São Domingos de Benfica.